-Both of these systems are fitted to the Dream Sensor, so they take advantage of the thinness of our sensor.
+Both of these systems are fitted to the sensor.

-The Rinn XCP-DS Fit positioner is three times thicker than our sensor is.
-When you put in one of our size 1 sensors, it makes it three times thicker which takes away the advantage of having a thin sensor.
+Other positioners are too thick.
+The Rinn XCP-DS Fit positioner is three times thicker than some sensors!
+This takes away the advantage of having a thin sensor.

 With our anterior bite blocks, as long as the staff positions it to capture the apex, they will never miss the incisal edge.
 It’s impossible because of how they’re designed.
 Everyone that uses them ends up loving them because they get perfect anteriors every time.

 The other cool thing about the ClikStiks is that the metal bar slides through both the ring and the bite block.
 The other ones like the Rinn positioners only slide through the ring, so the bite block is at the end and then they can slide the ring closer to the patient.
 This is an issue with NOMADs and other hand-held X-ray devices, which are becoming hugely popular.
 They have what is called scatter guards, which are big plastic rings at the end of the cone.
 And so when they push the ring forward, the bar is still back.
 The length of the bar doesn’t change, so when they go to position it, the scatter guard hits that metal bar and you can’t get it closer to the patient’s face.